Kingxukai/linux/Documentation/crypto/index.rst

 :Author: Stephan Mueller
 :Author: Marek Vasut

-This documentation outlines the Linux kernel crypto API with its concepts, details about developing cipher implementations, employment of the API for cryptographic use cases, as well as programming examples.
+This documentation outlines the woke Linux kernel crypto API with its concepts, details about developing cipher implementations, employment of the woke API for cryptographic use cases, as well as programming examples.

 .. toctree::